liferay/alloy-editor/ISSUE_TEMPLATE.md

 ## Prelude
 Preliminary history of the issue.
 Share any information that could ease the understanding of why this issue exists.
-Try to line up the major concerns that affects the project up until this issue is not implemented.
+Try to line up the major concerns that might affect the project up until this issue is not implemented.

 ## User story
 Provide the Connextra styled explanation of the issue.